-If you’re reading this, you’ve encountered the all-too-common problem of air bubbles under your glass screen protector, and you are looking for a sure-fire way to get rid of the bubble.
+If you’re reading this, you’ve encountered the all-too-common problem of air bubbles under your tempered glass screen protector, and you are looking for a sure-fire way to get rid of the bubble.

 This is a huge bummer.
 I know.
-Screen protector bubbles ruin everything.
+Screen protector air bubbles ruin everything.

 Don’t sweat it.
 This article seeks to assist you in how to get rid of air bubbles in screen protectors.
 Through much trial and error, I can say that there are two tried-and-true methods to remove bubbles from the tempered glass.

 For each of these methods, there are a few tools that you will need before getting started.
-Method one requires a razor blade and possibly some calming nature sounds to steady your nerves.
+Method one requires a razor blade and possibly some calming natural sounds to steady your nerves.
 The second method on how to get bubbles out of the screen protector will require a Q-tip or cotton swab and some cooking oil.

 Reapply Your Tempered Glass Protector

 Disclaimer: You’ll need a razor blade and a steady hand for this.

-The primary means of ridding yourself of screen protector bubbles is to remove the screen protector altogether and Reapply your Screen Protector.
+The primary means of ridding yourself of screen protector bubbles is to remove the screen protector altogether and Re-apply your Tempered glass.

 Reapplying a screen protector to remove air bubbles is a tricky process but is in no way impossible.
-With your razor blade in hand, take the sharp edge of the razor blade and carefully slide it under the corner of your screen protector.
+With your razor blade in hand, take the sharp edge of the razor blade and carefully slide it under the corner of your tempered glass.

 Lay your phone screen up on a flat surface and make sure to keep your blade horizontal, so that it does not gouge or scratch your screen.
 Carefully guide your blade under a corner of your screen protector and work it in enough to peel it away from the screen.

-When you’ve successfully lifted the corner, slowly lift the rest of the screen protector away from your screen.
+When you’ve successfully lifted the corner, slowly lift the rest of the tempered glass away from your screen.

 Things to remember: